An employee assistance program (EAP) is a free service some workplaces use to connect staff with helpful services for a number of challenges like:

 - You must work in a company where there are 50 or more employees who work within 75 miles of one another.

-Can I Qualify for Disability Payments?
+Can I Qualify for Disability Payments for Substance Abuse?

 The Americans with Disabilities Act (ADA) prevents you from being discriminated against by an employer due to a disability.
 What qualifies as a disability is defined under the law, and people who struggle with alcoholism are considered to have a disability.
 The Social Security Administration no longer has a disability status for people with substance use disorders, and in most cases, you will not get disability payments for addiction.
 In rare cases, you can get disability status for some impairments that your substance abuse caused.

-If you are actively using drugs, you are not covered by the Americans with Disabilities Act.
-If your performance on the job has declined because of your substance abuse, your employer can fire you if they can prove that your performance was poor and/or your use of substances put yourself or others in danger on the job.
+If you’re actively using drugs, you are not covered by the Americans with Disabilities Act.
+If your performance on the job has declined because of your substance abuse, your employer can fire you if they can prove that your performance was poor and/or your substance use put yourself or others in danger on the job.
 If you choose to enter an addiction treatment program before any disciplinary action is taken, it’s unlikely that your employer will fire you.
 These are all technical legal issues that can only be answered by licensed attorneys who understand these rules and limitations.
 If you have any questions or concerns, contact an attorney.